 It cost us 1,450 KES pp and I did not quite enjoy the meal, however, I did order some samosas off the menu which were delicious.
 After dinner, we retired to our tent and enjoyed a quiet and peaceful night camping.

 The next morning, we began the day with a very hearty breakfast.
 This, I enjoyed.
 After breakfast, we set out with a guide provided by the lodge to do the longer 3-hour long hike to Ford or Kamweti Waterfalls.

 Castle Forest Lodge Activities: Hiking Kamweti Forest

 For the most part, the trail through the forest was fairly flat and easy to hike.
 The last 10-minute hike leading to the waterfall was quite slippery and just a little steep but I managed to make it down okay.
-For Mark and our guide, it was both literally and figuratively a walk in the park.
+For Mark and our guide, it was literally and figuratively a walk in the park.

-The hour and a half long hike to arrive at the waterfall was worth it and was a refreshing way to end the one-way hike.
+The hour-and-a-half-long hike to arrive at the waterfall was worth it and was a refreshing way to end the one-way hike.
 We returned to the starting point after spending some time here and the hike back felt a lot easier to do.

 Shortly after getting back to the lodge, we packed up our things and headed back to Nairobi.
 Arriving quite early in the city, we decided to stop at the Gateway Mall for dinner and a movie.
 It was the perfect ending to our weekend jaunt!